drewstewart/jbake/README.md

 So you've made some changes to the src, everything compiles locally and you're ready to share with everyone else.
 The scripts in `/bin` load the jar `lib/jbake-core.jar`.
 You must export a jar with the same name to `/lib` from your IDE to update the runtime.
 All the lib dependencies are also stored in `/lib` so make sure you generate a manifest with the classpath set correctly to reference these dependencies (unpack the current jar and check out `META-INF/MANIFEST.MF` for an example if you get stuck).

 Check in your both your src and the updated runtime.

+## TODO

+- Add Helvetica-Neue fontface to assets so not dependent on users having it installed.
+Fonts revert back to Helvetica if not present